uber-archive/plato-research-dialogue-system/README.md

 Molino, and Gokhan Tur, "Plato Research Dialogue System: A Flexible Conversational AI Research Platform", ArXiv (to appear)

+#### **News**
+New tutorial on how to train a simple sequence to sequence model on MetalWOZ data.

 # How does the Plato Research Dialogue System work?
 Conceptually, a conversational agent needs to go through various steps in order to process information it receives as input (e.g., “What’s the weather like today?”) and produce an appropriate output (“Windy but not too cold.”).
 The primary steps, which correspond to the main components of a standard architecture (see Figure 1), are:

 * Speech recognition (transcribe speech to text)
 * Language understanding (extract meaning from that text)